Raising awareness on the radio

 Listen to some of Sandra's radio interviews: RTE Radio 1, Ocean FM, 98FM, Kfm Radio Kildare.
 Read more Your Voice stories.

 The McGuire Programme is one of a number of courses for people who stammer.
-Read more about the range of options on our Adult Therapy & Courses section.
+Read more about the range of options on our One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses pages.

 Image